MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-infrastructure-as-code-enablement.md

 ### Azure Resource Manager template

-To enable and configure Microsoft Defender for Storage at the subscription level using an ARM (Azure Resource Manager) template, add this JSON snippet to the resources section of your ARM template:
+To enable and configure Microsoft Defender for Storage at the subscription level using an Azure Resource Manager (ARM) template, add this JSON snippet to the resources section of your ARM template:

 ```json
 {